wiremoons/wiremoons.github.io/_posts/2022-04-03-Apple-Silcon-Native-GNAT-Compiler.md

 only, so also locating them within my own home directory too.

-This can be done by first extracting the files from the installer package, and then by moving the GNAT Ada compiler and tool to a new directory in `$HOME`.
+This can be done by first extracting the files from the installer package, and then by moving the GNAT Ada compiler and tools to a new directory in `$HOME`.

-First unpack the files from the package install (ie the file `gcc-12.0.1-aarch64-apple-darwin21.pkg`) into a new directory (called `gcc-unpack` in the example), and then change into the new directory, and then extract the package files into it.
+First unpack the files from the package installer (ie the file `gcc-12.0.1-aarch64-apple-darwin21.pkg`) into a new directory (called `gcc-unpack` in the example), and then change into the new directory, and then extract the package files into it.